Got a toilet that won't flush? Experts reveal three fixes that will get your toilet flushing again on no time

-Knowing how to fix a toilet that won't flush will get it fully operational and ready to use again without the cost of calling out a professional
+Knowing how to fix a toilet that won't flush means you won't have to get out the buckets to flush away your waste, and you'll save on the cost of calling out a professional

 Reasons why a toilet won't flush